Shannon Hill

 Founder & Principal

 I didn't set out to work in operations.
 No little girl dreams wistfully of optimizing workflows.
-Early in my career, I just kept running into problems that needed solving—processes that didn't exist, systems that were breaking, gaps that were causing friction.
+Early in my career, I just kept running into problems that needed solving — processes that didn't exist, systems that were breaking, gaps that were causing friction.
 So I built what was needed.
 I didn't know what an "SOP" was.
-I just saw the need and figured it out how to make the solutions repeatable.
+I just saw the need and figured out how to make the solutions repeatable.
 That pattern resurfaced everywhere I worked: someone would need structure, I'd build it, and it would work.
 Eventually I learned what I was doing naturally had a term: Operations.

 My operational philosophy

 But here's what I've learned after a decade in the chaos: you can build the most elegant systems in the world and still fail if the people running them aren't bought in.
 Culture either drives execution or stalls it.
 That's why I don't design solutions around your team—I build them with your team.
 Because a system your people helped create is one they'll actually use.
+That's the principle at the heart of the Potential-to-Performance Method™ — and it's what makes the difference between change that sticks and change that doesn't.

 I help leaders who